-There are numerous several varieties of tea blends with adaptogens as the major ingredient.
+There are several varieties of tea blends with adaptogens as the primary ingredient.
 Always read the tea's label to learn its intended effects, how long to steep it, and how frequently to consume it.

 According to the currently available studies, adaptogens effectively reduce fatigue and exhaustion symptoms and enhance energy levels.